hCaptcha/hcaptcha-wordpress-plugin/README.md

 **NOTE: This is a community-developed plugin.
 All integrations were submitted by developers like you.
 If you see an integration that doesn't work, or one that's missing, please open a pull request!**

-hCaptcha: a new way to monetize your site traffic and protect user privacy

-Do you use a captcha to keep out bots? hCaptcha is a drop-in replacement for reCAPTCHA that earns website owners money and helps companies get their data labeled, without giving your user data to an ad company.
+hCaptcha is a drop-in replacement for reCAPTCHA that earns website owners money and helps companies get their data labeled, without giving your user data to an ad company.

-hCaptcha is designed to solve the most labor intensive problem in machine learning: labeling massive amounts of data in a timely, affordable, and reliable way.

-More data generally produces better results in training machine learning models.
-The recent success of deep models has led to increasingly large datasets, almost always with some human review.
-However, creating large human-reviewed datasets via Mechanical Turk, Figure Eight, etc. is both slow and expensive.

-hCaptcha allows websites to make money serving this demand while blocking bots and other forms of abuse.

 ## Installation

+0. Sign up at https://hcaptcha.com/ to get a site key and secret.
 1. Upload `hcaptcha-wp` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Enter your Site Key and SECRET in the Settings -> hCaptcha menu in WordPress